SMWU-ossProj-jiseonglee/ossProject/README.md

 Training history (loss and accuracy curves) is plotted using matplotlib to visualize model performance throughout the training process.

 ## Contributing
-We welcome contributions to improve this project.
-Whether it's fixing bugs, adding new features, improving documentation, or optimizing performance, your help is appreciated!

 ### How to Contribute
 1. Fork the Repository<br>
 2. Clone Your Fork<br>